spas-mirchev/learning-projects/UI/todoapp/README.md

 The user can also add labels to tickets and move tickets from one status to another.

-In application uses Flask, SQLAlchemy, Flask-Login, Flask-Bootstrap and Werkzeug for password hashing.
+The application uses Flask, SQLAlchemy, Flask-Login, Flask-Bootstrap and Werkzeug for password hashing.

 Good things to improve would be
 - the UI in general
 - allow tickets to be dragged across statuses
 - delete comments

 ## Installation

 ``` terminal